CRA SimpleFile Service

 By L.Kenway BComm CPB Retired

-SimpleFile is a free, invitation-only, streamlined service introduced by the Canada Revenue Agency (CRA) in 2023 to make the process of filing tax returns easier for Canadian taxpayers.
+SimpleFile (formerly called File My Return) is a free, streamlined service introduced by the Canada Revenue Agency (CRA) in 2023 to make the process of filing tax returns easier for Canadian taxpayers.

-This pilot program is designed to provide individuals with a straightforward and user-friendly experience.
-As many lower-income and vulnerable Canadians miss out on tax benefits by not filing an income tax return, FileService aims to reduce the complexity these individuals often associate with tax filing.
+This program is designed to provide individuals with a straightforward and user-friendly experience.
+As many lower-income and vulnerable Canadians miss out on tax benefits by not filing an income tax return, SimpleFile aims to reduce the complexity these individuals often associate with tax filing.

 It is available only to file the for the immediate prior taxation year.
 It is not available to file for any other year.